Halleck45/blog.lepine.pro/_posts/en/2025-09-01-ai-wav2vec-prononciation.md

 permalink: /en/:title/
 language: en
 canonical: /ai-wav2vec-prononciation
+tldr: |
+  - Discover how Wav2Vec2 transforms speech into numerical embeddings to compare pronunciations precisely.
+  - Learn how Dynamic Time Warping (DTW) aligns speech at different speeds for accurate analysis.
+  - See how phonemes and visemes provide clear, visual feedback to improve mouth movements and pronunciation.
+  - Follow a practical project that combines AI and simple algorithms to create a personal pronunciation coach.
+  - Gain insights to build your own tool and understand the tech behind speech learning—code included!
 ---

 Reading or writing is not much of a problem for me, but as soon as it comes to speaking, I realize that my pronunciation is not always clear.